 - A note from the couple that welcomes them to Pittsburgh and thanks guests for coming

 - A contact phone number in case of emergencies.
-(PRO TIP: This should NOT be you or your fiance!
+(PRO TIP: This should NOT be you or your partner!
 Delegate this responsibility to a member of the wedding party or your wedding planner.)

 - Bottled water.
 Bonus points for dressing them up with custom labels that coordinate with the rest of your wedding brand!

 Made in Pittsburgh Snacks

 - Clark bar

 - Eat ‘n Park Smiley cookies

 - Betsy Ann, Edward Marc, Tabbara, or Sarris chocolates